What Is Resveratrol?

 - Stacking: Synergizes profoundly with NMN (NAD+ restoration), quercetin (senolytic), and astaxanthin (mitochondrial protection)

-- Duration: 8+ weeks to notice metabolic/energy effects; 12+ weeks for measurable aging marker improvements
+- Duration: 8+ weeks to potentially notice metabolic/energy effects; effects on aging markers in humans are unproven

 Best entry point: Start with 500 mg trans-resveratrol daily for 4 weeks, then increase to 1000 mg.
 When ready for comprehensive longevity optimization, add NMN 500 mg daily to create synergistic NAD+-SIRT1 activation.